DarkKitarist/Dark-World/trunk/README.txt

-To je branch.
-Tukaj bo zadnja verzija igre.
+To je trunk.
+Tukaj bo trenutna delujoèa verzija.